 RH have PE every Tuesday and Friday.

-RR have PE every Wednesday and Friday
+RR have PE every Tuesday and Friday

 Please make sure your child has the correct, labelled P.E. kit in school and earrings are removed.